zhengyuang7/HLoRA/README.md

 We've released checkpoints:

-- the best mHuBERT-CTC-HLoRA model: [HuggingFace](https://huggingface.co/yuangzheng/HLoRA/tree/main)
+- the mHuBERT-CTC-HLoRA model (with best k): [HuggingFace](https://huggingface.co/yuangzheng/HLoRA/tree/main)

-model details: k=9, HuBERT base architecture (95M parameters) and LoRA (7M parameters), 5 languages.
+model details: k=9, HuBERT base architecture (95M parameters), LoRA and LID (7M parameters), 5 languages.

-The repository only contains source code.
-The source code will be made publicly available after the acceptance of this paper.

-# Training

 # Usage

-mHuBERT-CTC-HLoRA is supported in ESPnet toolkit.
-To run the model,
+Our code is supported in ESPnet toolkit.
+To run the model, first install the ESPnet toolkit.

+- For training, the training code will be made publicly available after the acceptance of this paper.

+- For inference, see `inference/run.sh`

 # Data